Church fund buys Concordia Portland campus at auction for $3 million

 CUS Facts was not able to locate any other parties who seriously considered a bid for the former Portland campus.
 A spokesperson for City Commissioner Jo Ann Hardesty said, “When Concordia was first closed, Commissioner Hardesty was interested in purchasing it so that the City would have a permanent structure to use for low-income housing…Commissioner Hardesty is still interested in [the property].”

-Concordia Portland’s property is zoned Campus Institutional 1 (CI1), which allows the land to be used for educational and medical facilities, but recent changes in city and state law could open it up to short-term shelter or permanent housing opportunities.
+Concordia Portland’s property is zoned Campus Institutional 1 (CI1), which allows the land to be used for educational and medical facilities, but recent changes in city and state law could make it available for short-term shelter or permanent housing.

 In April of 2021, Portland City Council adopted a significant package of zoning code amendments, called the Shelter to Housing Continuum Project, which among other things increases the number of short-term shelter beds allowed in CI1 zones to 30.